DSC106SOIR/rodent_riddle/README.md

 2. **Interactive Features** - List of available interactions and controls
 3. **Visualization** - The actual D3.js interactive visualization
 4. **Exploration Question** - Thought-provoking question to guide discovery
+5. **Optional Answer** - Toggle-able suggested answer for validation and learning

 This structure encourages users to:
 - Understand the data and controls
 - Interact with the visualization
 - Form hypotheses and discover patterns
 - Reflect on their findings
+- Optionally compare their insights with expert analysis

 ## Adding a New Visualization